Red Hat License Subscription Pricing 2026

 The Red Hat pricing model is definitely on the complex side.
 In the pricing table, we do not look at all Red Hat subscriptions.
 We only look at the featured products in the Red Hat Store.
 They have several more subscriptions for their Enterprise Linux, Middleware, and Training services.
 You can find their full product list here.

-Teams can access some general background information about the subscriptions on the FAQs page here.
+Teams can access some general background information about the subscriptions on the FAQs page.
 They answer common questions about Red Hat Support offerings as well as physical hardware and software certifications.
-There is also the FAQs page for the Red Hat Store, which answers more technical questions about their products like the difference between physical and virtual hosting.
+There is also the FAQs page for the Red Hat Store, which answers more technical questions about their products, like the difference between physical and virtual hosting.

-They have another page about subscription benefits that you can find here.
-This page discusses features like supported lifecycles, partner ecosystems, and technical support in even more detail than the common questions page.
+They also have a page about subscription benefits.
+This page discusses features like technical support, security resources, supported lifecycles, partner ecosystems, proactive analytics, and many other details beyond the common questions page.

 What is The Red Hat Subscription Free Version?

-In general, you can find free open-source software from Red Hat on their separate site Red Hat Developer here.
-There is no guarantee all products have a free version.
+In general, you can find free open-source software from Red Hat on its separate site, Red Hat Developer.
+There is no guarantee that all products have a free version.
 For free and open-source alternatives to their popular RHEL subscriptions, there may be some confusion.

-There is the open-source download with the Developer subscription and there’s the completely separate open-source project Linux CentOS.
-Unfortunately, Linux CentOS was discontinued in 2020.
-The Linux CentOS was a widely popular open-source Linux distribution that teams could access.
+There is the open-source download with the Developer subscription, and there’s the completely separate open-source project Linux CentOS.
+CentOS was a widely popular open-source Linux distribution that teams could access.

 The current free version of RHEL is part of the Developer subscription and requires you to be an individual developer, not a commercial team.
-Go here for the RHEL no-developer edition download.
+The RHEL no-cost edition can be downloaded here.
 You will need to join the Red Hat Developer Program, which has great benefits like tutorials, training, and live events.
 The FAQs page for no-cost developer versions of RHEL can be found here.

 How Much Do Red Hat Subscriptions Cost?

-Below you will see 4 different subscription services and a total of 10 different plans between all of them.
-Again these are not the only product subscriptions for Red Hat but are just the featured product subscriptions in the Red Hat Store.
+There are 4 different subscription services.
+Again, these are not the only product subscriptions for Red Hat, but are just the featured product subscriptions in the Red Hat Store.
 When it comes to purchasing a subscription, you buy them in one-year or three-year packages.

 Main features that all Red Hat Subscriptions come with include upgrades, customer portals, security, and access to the knowledge base.
-Some but not all plans allow you to add on other services, or utilize powerful capabilities like analytics.
-You also should know that technical support is not included in any of the Self-Support plans of any subscription.
+Some, but not all, plans allow you to add on other services or utilize powerful capabilities like analytics.

 The main difference between plans that buyers can see is technical support and add-ons.
 We recommend that you contact sales for the most in-depth explanation of which plan is best for you and your team.

 The Red Hat Enterprise Linux Server subscriptions offer 3 diverse options.
 The Self-Support plan is more of a bare minimum option.
-It has no support, hosting, and does not offer a production environment so you can distribute to end-users.
+It has no support, hosting, or production environment, so you can distribute to end-users.

 It can only be deployed on physical systems (on-premises).
-In terms of add-on options, you can tack on the smart management package to optimize the organization of your environment.
-It’s good for privacy but the Standard and Premium subscriptions offer on-premises hosting as well so compared to other plans it may not be worth it.
+In terms of add-on options, you can track the Red Hat Satellite, the smart management package, to optimize the organization of your environment.
+It’s good for privacy, but the Standard and Premium subscriptions offer on-premises hosting as well, so compared to other plans, it may not be worth it.

 It mainly depends on whether you think you need less or more support.
 Standard and Premium are still definitely better options because they do offer you a production environment.

-Red Hat Enterprise Linux for Virtual Datacenters is recommended for use cases that need a more robust version of RHEL Server subscription.
-If you have very intricate virtual servers then you would need this version.
+Red Hat Enterprise Linux for Virtual Datacenters is recommended for use cases that need a more robust version of the RHEL Server subscription.
+If you have very intricate virtual servers, then you would need this version.
 It manages the infrastructure better using the same functionality as Red Hat Virtualization.
-The Standard and Premium plan both have support and the same add-on options as RHEL Server.
+The Standard and Premium plans both have support and the same add-on options as RHEL Server.

 When it comes to the Red Hat JBoss Enterprise Application Platform, it’s the black sheep of this group.
-It’s not a Linux OS.
 JBoss is an app server that can be used as a middleware platform.
-It’s a development environment for automation and integration specifically with the programming language Java (the J in JBoss).
-The Standard plan has web and phone support while the Premium has 24/7 support.
+It’s a development environment for automation and integration, specifically with the programming language Java (the J in JBoss).
+The Standard plan has web and phone support, while the Premium has 24/7 support.
 There are no add-ons available.

 You may have heard of JBoss before.
 Red Hat has a separate project with Apache, called the JBoss Web Server.
 It’s a secure deployment option for web applications.
 The JBoss Enterprise Application is a version with more integrations and functionality than the JBoss Web Server.
 The JBoss Web Server Community version was discontinued.

-For the Red Hat Enterprise Linux Workstation, teams have access to an advanced Linux for graphic visualizations, and animation.
-The Self-Support option has no support and can’t be used for production while Standard can do both.
-Neither have the option for add-ons.
+For the Red Hat Enterprise Linux Workstation, teams have access to an advanced Linux for graphic visualizations and animation.
+The Self-Support option has no support and cannot be used for production, while the standard can do both.
+Neither has the option for add-ons.

 What is an Alternative to Red Hat?

 When it comes to end-user reviews, both programs have a strong positive reviewer sentiment.
-They each have very high trScores as well with Oracle Linux being 8.7/10 with the Top Rated for 2022, and RHEL is 8.6/10.
+They each have very high TrustRadius scores reviewed by the product users based on their user experience, with Oracle Linux being 8.6/10, and RHEL being 9.2/10.

-We have an extensive comparison between these two software that you can find here.
-Both products are distributions of Linux, and while RHEL has a free version, their paid subscriptions for enterprises are very expensive.
-Oracle Linux is free, but if you want technical support the lowest plan cost is $1,199 for a one-year purchase of their Basic support.
+We have an extensive comparison between these two software programs that you can find here.
+Both products are distributions of Linux, and while RHEL and Oracle both have a free version as well as paid subscriptions for enterprises are expensive.
+To know more about Oracle, check the basic support.

-When it comes to choosing between both are great choices with great benefits.
-It really depends on the functionality you want, and the budget you have.
+When it comes to choosing between them, both are great choices with great benefits.
+It really depends on the functionality you want and the budget you have.
 Each of them can get pretty expensive, but both offer free versions.

 More Resources

 The curious parties that want to learn more about Red Hat can find a plethora of information on the tech dark horse.
-The best place to start is the company’s about page here, and from there you can go to their blog and read their 25 facts about the company article here.
-TechTarget is a super in-depth resource about software and they also have a great article on the history of Red Hat here.
+The best place to start is the company’s about page here, and from there, you can go to their blog and read their Accelerating AI-powered management here.
+TechTarget is a super in-depth resource about software, and they have a great article on the history of Red Hat here.

-If you’re interested in more related software you can find a list of operating systems products here.
-For those that have used any of the platforms discussed here, please leave a review to help other buyers make informed decisions.
+If you’re interested in more related software, you can find a list of operating systems products here.
+For those who have used any of the platforms discussed here, please leave a review to help other buyers make informed decisions.
+To continue your research on different products, read verified reviews, and find the solutions that best fit your needs, keep exploring TrustRadius.